 One can visit Port Blair any time of the year, however, the best time to visit is the summer and winter months.
 October to May is an ideal time for the tourists.

-By Road.
 Road connectivity within the region of Andaman and Nicobar union territory is quite convenient.
-Several buses connect the Port Blair to different destinations in Andaman such as Baratang Island(100km), Rangat (163km), and Diglipur (296km).
+Several buses connect Port Blair to different destinations in Andaman such as Rangat (163km) and Diglipur (296km).
 The kilometers mentioned are an approximate value.